aldumas/kb/ruby/topics.md

 Class vs super

+forwarding arguments (positional, keyword, block)... when does super automatically forward them?

+Is it an error to call a function without a block but which has a format argument of &blk?
+If you have a Proc object, do you have to precede it by an ampersand for it to be used as the function's block?
+Show an example of passing it both as a positional parameter AND as the block.

 value || raise does not work syntactically, but you can wrap the raise in a method and call the method: value || raise_error_method

 C code